jakee417/Data_Challenge/README.md

-# Data_Challenge - Stanford's Stats 315 Data Challenge in R
+# Stanford's Stats 315 Data Challenge in R
 A company in Chile uses crowd-sourcing to fund loans to the public, as a means to offer relief from the high bank interest rates.
 The data in this challenge consists of historical loan records for a case-control sample of 3000 past customers.
 The variables characterize some aspects